TimiBee/todo-list-CRUD-app--Firebase/README.md

 ### Useful resources

 - [TypeScript's Documentation](https://www.typescriptlang.org) - This helped me for advanced type inference and  module resolution reason.
 I really liked this pattern and will use it going forward.
-- [Firebase Documentation](https://www.firebase.google.com) - This is an amazing article which helped me finally understand Firestore security rules, Firebase Authentication flows.
+- [Firebase Documentation](https://www.firebase.google.com) - This is an amazing article which helped me finally understand Firestore security rules and Firebase Authentication flows.
 I'd recommend it to anyone still learning this concept.
 - [ChatGPT](https://chat.openai.com) ofcourse!